-The school will raise parents' awareness of internet safety in letters or other communications home, and in information via our website.
-This policy will also be shared with parents.
+The school will raise parents' and carers' awareness of online safety in the weekly school newsletter and other communications home, as well as information via our school website safeguarding section.
+This policy will also be shared with parents and carers.

-Online safety will also be covered during parents' evenings.
+Online safety will also be covered during specific information evenings for parents' and carers'.

-If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the headteacher and/or the DSL.
+If parents and carers have any queries or concerns in relation to their child's online safety, these should be raised in the first instance with the relevant pastoral team or the Headteacher and/or the DSL.

-Concerns or gueries about this policy can be raised with any member of staff or the headteacher.
+Concerns or queries about this policy can be raised with any member of staff or the Headteacher.